 The proposed project would create five (5) parcels where three (3) parcels currently exist.
 All of the existing structures on the site are proposed to be demolished prior to recordation of the final map.
+Two (2) of the parcels will front Scenic Boulevard with access from the street, while the two (2) remaining parcels will obtain access via a private street.
 The project would result in the development of one additional parcel with access from Scenic Boulevard.
-Two (2) of the parcels will front Scenic Boulevard with access from the street, while the two (2) remaining parcels will obtain access via a private street.
 The proposed private street is located in the same location as an existing, unimproved, shared driveway that allows access to two (2) existing, legal, developable lots.
 The street is designed to be consistent with the Santa Clara County Fire Department standards for access for emergency and other vehicles.
 In addition, the project has been designed to maintain adequate site lines for driving distances.
+On-street parking for the site has been provided for two parking spaces (2) per unit with four (4) parking spaces located on Scenic Boulevard and an additional four (4) located on Parcel 5.